ska-sa/katgpucbf/doc/benchmarking.rst

 slow.

 The output of this calibration process is a text file of space-separated values.
-Previously-collected results are in the assorted calibration subdirectories, and new additions should go there too.
+Previously-collected results are in the:file:`fgpu_calibration` and :file:`xbgpu_calibration` subdirectories, and new additions should go there too.
 After adding or updating one of these files, run :program:`./fit.py` and pass it the filename.
 It will print out the coefficients for a fitted logistic regression model.
 The key information is the ``np.log(rate)`` term, which can then be stored in the ``slope`` variable in the corresponding `Benchmark` class.
 You can also pass :option:`!--plot` to :program:`./fit.py` to get a plot of the calibration results versus the fitted model (requires matplotlib).

-Calibration output data is stored in the :file:`fgpu_calibration` and :file:`xbgpu_calibration` subdirectories.

-Because the network speeds of the device is a larger factor for XBGPU, we need to increase array size to increase computation, but still keep the output rate within the network limits (since number of output baselines is proportional to the number of antennas), by increasing the number of total substreams.
+Because the network speeds of the device is a larger factor for XBGPU, we need to increase array size to increase computation, but still keep the output rate within the network limits (since the number of output baselines is proportional to the number of antennas), by increasing the number of total substreams.

 Execution parameters for the XBGPU calibration are: